christo/revenge/README.md

 * drag and drop file loading
 * load file contents into summary view
 * hex view (minimal)
-* dumb disassembly - detection of code vs data is a project goal
+* dumb disassembly - exemplary detection of code vs data is a project goal
 * file type recognition
   * can recognise at least two types and offer to disassemble if it knows how
   * vic20 raw cartridge image recognition